Permissionless-Software-Foundation/encrypted-nostr-msgs/README.md

-# rencrypted-nostr-msgs
+# encrypted-nostr-msgs

-*A mobile-first web app for sending e2e encrypted messages between disposable Nostr accounts. *
+*A mobile-first web app for sending e2e encrypted messages between disposable Nostr accounts.*

 This app was inspired by [SendStr](https://github.com/vilm3r/sendstr-web) and seeks to replicate its UI and functionality.
 Rather than fork that repository, this codebase started as a fork of [react-bootstrap-web-spa](https://github.com/Permissionless-Software-Foundation/react-bootstrap-web3-spa), and much of the functional code was ported from SendStr.